13 Best Golf Courses in Las Vegas

 • Phone: 702 645 5696

 Los Prados has a 5,450-yard course with 18 holes.
 The course plays to a par of 70 and offers a challenging terrain due to its narrow fairways.
-Despite the competitive nature, an average golfer can finish the course in 3 hours.
+Despite the competitive nature, an average golfer can finish the course in around 3 hours.

 12. Wynn Golf Club